Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Degree and inertia degree of a morphism of stacks

-If $G\to S$ is finite \'etale, $S\to [S/G]=BG$ is finite \'etale.
+To conclude the proof, assume that $G\to S$ is finite \'etale.
+Then, the morphism $S\to [S/G]=BG$ is finite \'etale.
 Therefore, as the composition $S\to BG\to S$ is the identity, the morphism $BG\to S$ is \'etale.
-Moreover, as the morphism $BG\to S$ is a coarse space map, it is proper \cite[Thm.~6.2]{Rydh}.
-This shows that $BG\to S$ is proper and \'etale.
+Moreover, the above argument shows that the inertia stack of $BG\to S$ is finite, so that the morphism $BG\to S$ is a coarse space map.
+In particular, it is proper by \cite[Thm.~6.12]{Rydh}.
+This shows that $BG\to S$ is proper and \'etale. \end{proof}